'Disinformation Dozen' Test Facebook's, Twitter's Ability To Curb Vaccine Hoaxes

 Even as the social media companies have gotten tougher recently on misinformation, researchers worry the persistence of vaccine-related hoaxes will further erode confidence among people who hesitate to get the shot.

-That's especially concerning as vaccines roll out for kids 12 and up.
+That's especially concerning as vaccines roll out for children 12 and up.

 In a survey of U.S parents, Indiana University sociologist Jessica Calarco found more than a quarter don't plan to vaccinate their kids.

-Even some parents whose kids have had routine childhood vaccines told Calarco they're unsure about COVID jabs.
+Even some parents whose kids have had routine childhood vaccines told Calarco they're unsure about COVID-19 jabs.

-Facebook this week released survey data showing vaccine acceptance among adults in the U.S. has increased by 10 percent since January.
-However, its survey also shows that the top reasons people say they don't want to get vaccinated are worries about side effects and lack of trust in the vaccines or the government — exactly the kind of fears anti-vaccination accounts promote.
+Facebook this week released survey data showing vaccine acceptance among adults in the U.S. has increased by 10% since January.
+However, its survey also shows that the top reasons people said they don't want to get vaccinated are worries about side effects and lack of trust in the vaccines or the government — exactly the kind of fears anti-vaccination accounts promote.

 But they now face an uphill battle of persuading the skeptics.